asbjornu/bitbear.org/music/legacy/_posts/1996-02-14-call-of-the-totem.md

   modarchive: 199584
 ---

-This wall of utter noise was produced {% date %}, and is just published for brevity's sake. <!--more--> I would have preferred not to have made this trash at all, but I wasn't able to hear that and make the appropriate decision to delete it as a 15 year old kid.
+This wall of utter noise was produced {% date %}, and is just published for the sake of completeness. <!--more--> I would have preferred not to have made this trash at all, but I wasn't able to hear that and make the appropriate decision to delete it as a 15 year old kid.

 Now that it's been with me for so many years, I don't have it in me to delete it.
 So here it is.